A group of surgeons I know is having problems getting paid by insurance companies.

 If there is, it gets sorted immediately.

-In other words, the invoice is not allowed to be dated more than three months from the episode or consultation date.
+An invoice should not be allowed to be dated more than three months from the episode or consultation date.

 As regards the consultants who have now introduced the “three-month rule” the rule itself should be entirely unnecessary.